The most important thing to understand about culture is that it’s not something you have, it’s something you DO.

 When your culture supports the company’s stated purpose that helps it achieve its goals.
 Your culture is the foundation on which your company either grows successfully or fails.

 Why?
 Because a company’s culture is usually the reason why the employees either love or hate their job—if they love it, they’re happy.
 When employees are happy, they’re more productive.
 Productivity boosts morale even higher.
 This is why your company’s culture is so vital.

 Culture bolsters your employees’ enthusiasm.
 (And enthusiasm is one of the 24 characteristics of a genius.)

 Picture a workforce that is enthusiastic and has the drive (another genius characteristic) to carry out the company’s purpose.
 How fast would that kind of company grow?
 Right.
 Fast!

 What is your company’s culture?
 Is there room for improvement?
 Or is it holding you back?

 At Genius Inc. we are in the business of improving a company’s culture to better the lives of everyone involved—your management team, your employees, and your customers.
-To improve a company’s culture we follow a pattern laid down by our founder, Bob Duggan.
-Mr. Duggan has been integral part of the success of a varied list of companies—everything from baking cookies to Ethernet to robotic surgery to a pharmaceutical company.
+To improve a company’s culture, we follow a pattern laid down by our founder, Bob Duggan.
+Mr. Duggan has been an integral part of the success of a varied list of companies—everything from baking cookies to Ethernet to robotic surgery to a pharmaceutical company.

 But a genius culture only starts with a genius decision.
 So what’s yours?